owenshaupt/Candidpop/fsp_journal.md

 - Noticed that errors from signin page persist through to login page if the link is clicked directly after.
   - The same goes for the opposite direction.

+### Saturday 09/14/2019 (W12D6)

+- Possible future addition: media queries to more tightly control the sizing of the main feed window